samyak0101/p4-DFS/README.md

     - Use for loop to increment pointer and write from file into buffer - Manually null terminate buffer
     - return 0

-Questions:
-- Specification
-    - if data full do we allocate file inode still (cuz it can't have data)
-    - how to do mmap sync or flush etc.
-    - in creat sometimes there are random garbage values at the dir ent location, how do i know for sure if theres a dir entry at a specific location or not?

 Unlink notes:
 - Specification
     - removes file or dir specified by pinum; ret 0 on success -1 on failure